 Q: Does IronClaw require a NEAR AI account to function?

-Q: What does “secrets never touch the LLM” actually mean in practice?
+Q: What does “secrets never touch the LLM” mean in practice?

 Q: What is the WASM sandbox performance overhead?